brewerywiwis/viper-golang-example/README.md

 <li>default</li>
 </ol>

-<p>In main.go, we can set environment variables on a machine and using it with the higher precedence over yaml config file.
+<p>In main.go, we can set environment variables on a machine and use it with the higher precedence over yaml config file.
 If viper cannot map the environment variables it will look for yaml config file instead.</p>

 **Be careful of data loss in case both env and yaml config file is not set.**